AgronKabashi/rollup-plugin-conditional/README.md

 A proxy plugin for conditionally executing rollup plugins.

 ## Why
-There are times when you only want to run a plugin if a certain condition is met.
+There are times when you only want to run a plugin if certain conditions are met.
 This plugin aims to simplify that setup.

 ## Installation